The first step in learning how to knit is learning the correct method of how to hold knitting needles.

 Again, being a contrary type I use a different, far less efficient method.

 I do not wind the yarn through my fingers but let it fall free from the work.
 I have to let go of the right needle to wind the yarn around the needle as I am knitting my stitches.
-Not the 'right way' to do it, but it works for me.
+I have often seen this method called 'throwing' - it is not the 'right way' to do it, but it works for me.

 When you are just learning, it is probably a good idea to try holding the needles the way the knitting books suggest but with a bit of practice, you will find that you slip into a more comfortable the method of holding your knitting needles and it may or may not be the method prescribed by the experts.